Toshi's Table

 Emily Toshiko Brackett from Toshi's Table standing in the kitchen with a glass of red wine.

 Hi there, I'm Emily!
 Welcome to my table!
-I enjoy creating colorful, tasty recipes that inspire you to eat more veggies.
-I am the founder of Toshi’s Table, a recipe blog with a focus on tasty, feel-good recipes for the vegetarian curious cook.
+I'm a nutrition & dietetics graduate student who enjoys creating recipes that inspire you to add more color to your plate!
+I am the founder of Toshi's Table, a recipe blog with a focus on approachable, veggie forward recipes.

 A Little Bit About Me

-I am in my 30’s and live with my fiancé Kyle in the capital region of New York.
-I’m currently studying to get my Master’s degree to become a Registered Dietitian!
+I am in my 30's and live with my husband Kyle in the capital region of New York.
+I'm currently studying to get my Master's degree to become a Registered Dietitian!
+I'm graduating in August of 2026, and I cannot be more excited to start the next chapter.

-Growing up my parents cooked dinner just about every night for my sister and I. The four of us sat around the dinner table eating and sharing the highs and lows of our day while enjoying a nutritious home-cooked meal.
+Growing up my parents cooked dinner just about every night for my me and my sister.
+The four of us sat around the dinner table eating and sharing the highs and lows of our day while enjoying a nutritious home-cooked meal.

 At large family gatherings I would often be the last kid (along with my cousin Patrick) sitting at the table, shoveling down food while my other cousins were asking us to hurry up so we could play.
 I guess you could say from an early age I was a "foodie."
 I believe these early memories are what installed the importance of sharing and enjoying food with loved ones.